michaeljones/on-commit-messages/README.md

 the body.

 Personally, I think of the limits as soft limits.
-If I have to sacrifice clarity to get the subject line to 50 characters then I'll happily use 55 characters instead.
+If I have to sacrifice clarity to get the subject line to 50 characters then I'll happily use 55-60 characters instead.
 If I'm pasting in example code or a URL to the commit message body then I won't worry if those lines exceed 72 characters.

 Due to the expectation that the body text is wrapped to 72 characters, most user interfaces will not attempt to wrap the content of the commit messages themselves.
 If they do, it can interfere with user formatting.
-As they don't, it is best to wrap them yourself, or ideally have your editor do it, to avoid unreadably long lines in commit displays.
+As they don't, it is best to wrap them yourself, or ideally have your editor do it, to avoid unreadably long lines.

 ## Creating Commit Messages

-Here we explore ways of creating commit messages and the various pros and cons of these methods.
+*Explore the various ways of creating a commit message.*

 ### Command Line Flags